 You must file and serve a copy of your response to the motion for summary judgment by [date certain equal to 28 days after service of the motion, plus 3 days if served by mail] or by other such date ordered by the court.
 If you need more time to respond, you must file a motion with the court asking for more time before the deadline expires.
 The court may, but is not required to, give you more time.

-Your response must also comply with all other portions of Federal Rule of Civil Procedure 56, and with Local Rule 56-1, copies of which are attached.
-Please note that for these rules you are considered a "party," the "non-moving party" and/or the "non-movant."
+Your response must also comply with all other portions of Federal Rule of Civil these rules you are considered a "party," the "non-moving party" and/or the "non-movant."